ai4sre/metricsifter/README.md

 This repository contains code and datasets used in the experiments described in our paper [1].

-- [1]: Yuuki Tsubouchi, Hirofumi Tsuruta, "MetricSifter: Feature Reduction of Multivariate Time Series Data for Efficient Fault Localization in Cloud Applications", IEEE Access, 2024.
+- [1]: Yuuki Tsubouchi, Hirofumi Tsuruta, ["MetricSifter: Feature Reduction of Multivariate Time Series Data for Efficient Fault Localization in Cloud Applications"](https://doi.org/10.1109/ACCESS.2024.3374334), IEEE Access (ACCESS) , Vol. 12, pp. 37398-37417, March 2024.

 ## Introduction